Arizona Medicaid Definition

 Specific Arizona Medicaid Programs

-1. Arizona LTC Services – This is AZ general Medicaid program for those with long term care needs.
-The program will pay for nursing home care but also for some care in beneficiaries’ homes or in assisted living residences.
+1. Arizona LTC Services (ALTCS) – This is an AZ general Medicaid program for those with long term care needs.
+The ALTCS program will pay for nursing home care, but also for some care in beneficiaries’ homes or in assisted living residences.

-3. Arizona Self Directed Attendant Care (SDAC) – SDAC is very similar to the AWC in the program participant can select their own personal caregivers.
-However, interested parties may incur wait-lists to participate.
+3. Arizona Self Directed Attendant Care (SDAC) – SDAC is very similar to the AWC option in that program participants can select their own personal caregivers.
+With this option, program participants work with a fiscal employer agency.